 It may take awhile, but the results are worth it!
-Here’s how to dye your hair with henna at home
+We asked an expert how to use henna to dye your hair at home

 By Diane Small

 Henna is a gift from nature!
-It helps to improve hair health by sealing the hair cuticle, preventing breaking, and increasing the shine and appearance of the hair.
-It is also a natural treatment for dandruff, promotes hair growth, and reduces hair shedding.
+It helps to improve hair health by sealing the hair cuticle, prevents breaking, and increases the shine and appearance of the hair.
+It’s also a natural treatment for dandruff, promotes hair growth, and reduces hair shedding.
+Of course, it also does a great job of dyeing your hair!

-To know more about this amazing plant, and to learn how to dye your hair with henna the best way, I turned to Harvinder Pahar, an Ayurvedic beauty expert at Saach Organics, for some tips.
+To know more about this amazing plant, and to learn how to use henna to dye your hair, I turned to Harvinder Pahar, an Ayurvedic beauty expert, for some tips.
+Below, she answers some FAQs on how to use henna, shares common mistakes using henna, and recommends some of the best organic henna hair dye brands, too.

 How does henna work?